Attraction (2017 film): Production

-Casting

-During the filming, the actor Alexander Petrov cut open his leg with glass and damaged his tendons, after which he was forced to remove his cast and use an understudy.
-In addition, Fyodor Bondarchuk expressed dissatisfaction with the fact that the close relations between the main characters in the roles of actress Irina Starshenbaum and actor Alexander Petrov create difficulties in the production of the film.

 Filming

 Principal photography began in November 2015.

 The shooting took place in strict secrecy in different regions of Moscow, mainly in Chertanovo, and at the facilities of the Ministry of Defense with the participation of the latest military equipment of the Russian Armed Forces.
 The shooting involved armored personnel carriers, helicopters, Uranus-6 robots, drones, armored vehicles GAZ Tigr, Typhoon (AFV family) and the Russian aircraft carrier Admiral Kuznetsov.

 Post-production

 The visual effects involved 255 artists of the Russian company Main Road Post, which until that time worked on the films Metro (2013 film), August Eighth (2012 film), Wanted (2008 film), Stalingrad (2013 film) and The Duelist (2016 film).
 It took about a year and a half to work with effects.
 The most difficult effects are considered the moment of the fall of the spacecraft.

 Soundtrack

 The music for the picture was written by composer Ivan Burlyaev.

 The soundtrack includes 34 tracks.
-To record the soundtrack, the latest musical workstation (synthesizer) Yamaha Montage 8 was used at that time, which, according to the composer, was not sold anywhere else.

 On January 26, the soundtrack for the film was released on Yandex Music, and on January 27 in iTunes.